kakaroto/Beyond20/docs/update.md

 2.4.3
 ===

+**UPDATE**: Oups, a small (but critical) bug slipped through 2.4.2 released earlier today.
+The 2.4.3 release should fix it along with a couple of other small bugs discovered.

+**Update 2**: Wow, a third release of Beyond20 in as many days!
+Shortly after the last release, D&D Beyond released an update to the character sheets which adds support for targetted rolls in the Digital Dice roller, which broke rolling with Beyond20 when Digital Dice were enabled.
+This 2.4.4 hotfix release will fix the issue, along with a few other small issues.
+Read on below for more information on this week's release.

 I'm really excited about this Beyond20 update, as it adds a feature I've been wanting to add for a long time.

 While this is marked as 2.4.2, which means it's a "minor" update, it's actually got some really major features, like the ability to roll from source books and classes pages, and a newly added support for roll tables (give the treasure tables in the DMG a try)!